cn0047/stash/ed/go/README.md

 After that it will use so-called `memory size classes` to guarantee that growth will be no more than ~12.5%

-Use append only to append new value to given slice, not to create new slice!
+Use append only to append new value to given slice, not to create new slice (never call append without assigning back to the same variable)!

 **struct** is a collection of fields.